steqeq/0000/docs/reference/env-variables.rst

     *
       - HIP_PLATFORM
       - ``amd``, ``nvidia``
-      - The platform HIP backend is targeting.
+      - The platform HIP is targeting.
 If HIP_PLATFORM is not set, then hipcc will attempt to auto-detect based on if nvcc is found.
     *
       - ROCM_BUILD_ID
       -